cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 ### Missing values

-We notice that that we have null values in come rows so we use the fillna method from pandas bfill strategy(filling by previous value) i've used it because our missing data is at the start.
+We notice that that we have null values in some rows, we use the fillna method from pandas with the bfill strategy (filling by previous value). i've used it because our missing data is at the start.

 ```python